70Gage70/Sargassum.jl/docs/src/s-bomb.md

 - `gd_model`: A model controling how clumps grow and die due to biological effects.
 Contained in an [`AbstractGrowthDeathModel`](@ref) object.
 - `land`: A land model; how clumps should behave when reaching land.
 Contained in an [`AbstractLand`](@ref) object.
 - `n_clumps_max`: The maximum number of clumps allowed to exist across the entire simulation.
 Should be a positive integer.
+- `geometry`: A Boolean flag.
+If true, corrections are applied to account for the spherical geometry of the Earth.
+The default value of this is `true` and we will leave it alone for now.
-- `fast_raft`: A boolean flag that controls whether a "total" interpolant is created before the integration to save time on multiple evaluations.
+- `fast_raft`: A Boolean flag that controls whether a "total" interpolant is created before the integration to save time on multiple evaluations.
 This is technical, and we omit the discussion for now.
 The default value of this flag is `false` and we leave this set as is.

 ## Defining each argument